khzhu/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 3. To create a SAML client, go to the Clients left menu item.
 On this page you’ll see a Create button on the right.
 This will bring you to the Add Client page.
 Enter in the Client ID of the client e.g 'cbioportal'.
 ![](images/previews/add-client.png)
-Enter 'http://localhost:8080/auth/realms/demo/protocol/saml' in the **Root URL** textbox, then click on Save button.
+Enter 'http://localhost:8080/auth/realms/demo/protocol/saml' in the **Root URL** textbox (Please note this is often a URL and will be the expected issuer value in SAML requests sent by the application), then click on Save button.
 This will take you to the client page.
-Please note this is often a URL and will be the expected issuer value in SAML requests sent by the application.

 4. Select **saml** in the Client Protocol drop down box and use **email** for your Name ID.
 5. Next, enter a redirect URL for keycloak to use upon a successful authentication e.g http://localhost:8081/cbioportal/*, and leave everything else as it is.